 William was the son of William Williams Pascoe (b.
 St Agnes, 1866, died January 12th 1926), a postman in Devoran.
 William’s mother Alice M. Pascoe (nee Dingle) was born in St. Gluvias in 1870 and died aged 84, 24 February 1955.
 They lived in (Lemon) Market Street, Devoran.

 William’s parents married in 1895 and had three other children.
 Netta May Pascoe was born in 1899 (and became a WW1 land girl see our Life in Deoran WW1 post), Llewelyn Maxwell who served in the Royal Navy in WW1 (1899-1982) and Lillian Annie Pascoe, b.
 31 December 1900 (registered January 1901) who died 12 May 1990, aged 89 years, beloved widow of John Standford, as recorded on the family grave.

-The most likely match is James Pearce Paynter, Private 34289, 11th Battalion, Worcester Regiment, died on 30th March 1917.
+James Pearce Paynter, Private 34289, 11th Battalion, Worcester Regiment, died on 30th March 1917.
 He is buried at plot F1286, Karasouli Military Cemetrey, Greece.
 This cemetery was linked to Casualty Clearing stations on the Doiran Front in Greece.